 Uncle Harry’s also makes tooth whitening kits and mouthwash so they are definitely one to investigate.

-Georganics make a full range of natural oral care products which include amongst other things toothpaste, toothpowder, mouthwash, toothbrushes and natural floss.
+Georganics makes a full range of natural oral care products which include amongst other things eco friendly toothpaste, toothpowder, mouthwash, toothbrushes and natural floss.
 They’re based in the UK and all packaging is zero waste consisting of glass, aluminium and cardboard.

-Their toothpaste is blended with organic oils, is fluoride free and SLS free and they produce a number of flavours including an activated charcoal option to help keep your pearly whites, well… white.
+Their zero waste toothpaste is blended with organic oils, is fluoride-free and SLS free and they produce a number of flavours including an activated charcoal option to help keep your pearly whites, well… white.
 There is an orange flavour, ideal for fussy little ones.

 The glass bottle comes with a wooden applicator, which means you can keep your toothpaste bacteria-free if you stick to using the applicator.

-Georganics toothpaste ingredients are calcium carbonate, caprylic & capric triglyceride, kaolin, cocos nucifera oil, butyrospermum parkii butter, diatomaceous earth, sodium bicarbonate, mentha piperita oil, tocopherol, limonene.
+Georganics zero waste toothpaste ingredients are calcium carbonate, caprylic & capric triglyceride, kaolin, Cocos Nucifera Oil, Butyrospermum parkii butter, diatomaceous earth, sodium bicarbonate, Mentha Piperita oil, tocopherol, limonene.

 Primal Life was started by best selling author Trina Felber who wrote Beauty’s Dirty Secret.
 She is dedicated to creating products safe enough for her children to use, which makes sense to me!